On Air Now

-Celebrities, businesses and the public have combined their efforts to try to make a change and eradicate racism after countless black lives have been lost at the hands of police brutality over the years.
+One year on, celebrities, businesses and the public have combined their efforts to try to make a change and eradicate racism after countless black lives have been lost at the hands of police brutality over the years.

-While this has been an ongoing problem, the recent killing of George Floyd has shed more media attention on the injustices towards minorities across the world and while the BLM movement is extremely impactful and powerful, it can be draining and exhausting especially to people in the black community.
+While this has been an ongoing problem, the killing of George Floyd shed more media attention on the injustices towards minorities across the world and while the BLM movement is extremely impactful and powerful, it can be draining and exhausting especially to people in the black community.

 It’s necessary to make sure you’re taking care of your mental health during times like this and we’ve gathered some self-care tips and services that are available to those who are finding right now to be difficult to deal with mentally.